cloudant/terraform-provider-ibm/website/docs/r/cloudant.html.markdown

 ibm_cloudant provides the following [Timeouts](https://www.terraform.io/docs/language/resources/syntax.html#operation-timeouts)
 configuration options:

-* `create` - The creation of the IBM Cloudant instance is considered failed if no response received for 10 minutes.
+* `create` - (Default 10 minutes) The creation of the IBM Cloudant instance is considered failed if no response received.
-* `delete` - The update of the IBM Cloudant instance is considered failed if no response received for 10 minutes.
+* `delete` - (Default 10 minutes) The update of the IBM Cloudant instance is considered failed if no response received.
-* `update` - The deletion of the IBM Cloudant instance is considered failed if no response received for 10 minutes.
+* `update` - (Default 10 minutes) The deletion of the IBM Cloudant instance is considered failed if no response received.

 ## Argument Reference